Skip to content

 IN THE LATE 1940S, BMW SURVIVED BY MAKING KITCHEN EQUIPMENT

 After World War II, the Allied administration banned German manufacturers from producing certain products, including most automobiles.
-With its biggest source of cash flow drying up,
+With its biggest source of cash flow drying up, BMW needed a new product to keep generating revenue.

 Just like the company adapted to the Treaty of Versailles’ restrictions by producing kitchens instead of aeroplanes, it adapted to the restrictions on manufacturing by using its metal moulding equipment to produce pots and pans.